 Sub.
 (15) does not authorize the appeal of a court commissioner's order to the court of appeals; proper review is a new hearing by the circuit court.
 Dane County v.
 C.M.B., 165 Wis.
 2d 703

 An involuntary commitment may not be ordered on summary judgment.
 Shirley J.C. v.
 Walworth County, 172 Wis.
 2d 371

 , 493 N.W.2d 382

 (Ct.
 App.
 1992).

 A probable cause determination made by a court commissioner under sub.
 (7) may be reviewed by the circuit court, but nothing gives the subject a right to review.
-Factors to consider in deciding whether to grant review are discussed.
+Discussing factors to consider in deciding whether to grant review.
 Milwaukee County v.
 Louise M., 205 Wis.
 2d 162

 , 555 N.W.2d 807

 The 14-day deadline under sub.
 (7) (c) is subject to reasonable extension when the need for the extension is caused solely by the conduct and manipulation of the detained subject.
 County of Milwaukee v.
 Edward S., 2001 WI App 169

 By expressing the time requirement in sub.
 (7) (a) in terms of hours rather than days, the legislature manifested its intent that the clock start running immediately “after the individual arrives at the facility," rather than the next day.
 The “exclude-the-first-day" rule of s.
 990.001 (4) (a) and (d) does not apply in the context of this section under which 72 hours means 72 hours.
 Dodge County v.
 Ryan E.M., 2002 WI App 71

 , 252 Wis.
 2d 490